Library Systems Update

 -

-University students and staff will automatically gain access to their library account via their Single Sign On credentials.
+There is no change to how University students and staff access their library account via their Single Sign On credentials.

 Save Your Discovery and Catalogue Settings